cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 const FORMAT = $"Position: $x, $y";
 ```

-Compile-time evaluation uses the same rules as Mindustry Logic, i.e. `const ERROR = 1 / 0` is a valid constant declaration which creates a constant `ERROR` with a value of `null`.
+Compile-time evaluation uses the same rules as Mindustry Logic, i.e., `const ERROR = 1 / 0` is a valid constant declaration which creates a constant `ERROR` with a value of `null`.

 If a numeric value is assigned to a constant, and it isn't possible to [encode the value into an mlog literal](SYNTAX.markdown#specifics-of-numeric-literals-in-mindustry-logic), a compilation error occurs.